Emergent random matrix universality in quantum operator dynamics: Hydrodynamics from the zero mode

 Since we must have $1+\rho > 0$ in order for the spectral function to be Lebesgue integrable across $\omega=0$, we see that $\sum_{n} p_{2n}(0)^{2}$ diverges algebraically for $p > 1$, but polylogarithmically for $p = 1$, so the zero mode is \textit{marginally delocalized} for $p = 1$.
 Unlike the original Su-Schrieffer-Heeger chain, here the zero mode is not a true localized eigenstate; although its support does decay further into the bulk of the Lanczos chain, it does so too slowly to be localized.
 The only case in which the zero mode is normalizable is when the spectral function has a delta-function peak at zero frequency.
 In \cref{fig:zero_mode_toy_examples} we test this scaling numerically for some toy spectral functions, finding good agreement with the predictions of \cref{lem:pn0_scaling}.

 Having fixed the values of $p$ and $q$ from the leading behavior of the Lanczos coefficients $b_{n} \sim (n / \log^{q}{n})^{1/p}$, one can extract the value of the power-law exponent $\rho$ by computing $p_{2n}(0)^{2}$ and fitting to the relevant asymptotic form indicated in \cref{cor:pn0_scaling}.
 In practice, we have found this to be more robust than attempting to extract $\rho$ by fitting the subleading terms in \cref{thm:recurrence_theorem}, since here one is fitting to the leading behavior of $p_{2n}(0)^{2}$.
 Generally this procedure works well for $p>1$, i.e.~sublinear Lanczos coefficients.
 However, for $p=1$, where the Lanczos coefficients are (quasi-)linear, we have found that $n$ has to be extremely large before this procedure gives the correct value of $\rho$, and so in this case it might be best to assume the value of $\rho$ on phenomenological grounds.
-We attribute this to the potentially very slow convergence of the Coulomb gas density $h_{n}(0)$ to its asymptotic form given in \cref{lem:hn0_scaling}.
-While this slow convergence seems troubling, our algorithms for extracting hydrodynamic coefficients like diffusion constants, discussed in the next section, do \textit{not} rely on the asymptotics for the Coulomb gas.
-In fact, one of our contributions is showing how to eliminate $h_{n}(0)$ from the equations that will determine the hydrodynamic coefficients.
+We attribute this to the potentially very slow convergence with $n$ of the Coulomb gas density $h_{n}(0)$ to its asymptotic form given in \cref{lem:hn0_scaling}.
+While this slow convergence seems troubling, our algorithms for extracting hydrodynamic coefficients like diffusion constants, discussed in the next section, do \textit{not} rely on the asymptotics for the Coulomb gas because we ultimately eliminate $h_{n}(0)$ from the equations that will determine the hydrodynamic coefficients.